 No one wants to get sick, but sometimes people with contagious diseases put their own needs above the needs of others and willingly expose other people to their sickness.
-But assuming we’re talking about something worse than the common cold, this behavior is not only rude, it is also dangerous.
-That’s why it is illegal to intentionally infect someone with a disease in California.
+But assuming we’re talking about something worse than the common cold, such as Covid-19 or HIV, this behavior is not only rude, it is also dangerous to the public health.
+That’s why many states, including California have laws stating it is illegal to intentionally infect someone with a disease.

 Penalties for Knowingly Exposing Someone to a Disease

-These charges are very rare, but if you are charged with knowingly exposing someone to an infectious disease, you will face misdemeanor charges and could face up to six months in jail and a $1,000 fine.
+These charges are normally very rare, but the state has been increasingly filing charges in these cases as a result of the pandemic. if you are charged with knowingly exposing another person to an infectious disease, you will face misdemeanor charges and could face up to six months in jail and a $1,000 fine.

 Purposefully Infecting Someone With Coronavirus

-If you have been accused of knowingly exposing someone to an infectious disease, please call (858) 486-3024 or (760) 643-4050 to schedule a free initial consultation with top San Diego criminal defense attorney.
+If you have been accused of knowingly exposing someone to an infectious disease or coughing on someone, please contact Peter M. Liss at (858) 486-3024 or (760) 643-4050 to schedule a free initial consultation to discuss your case.